 Comparative Fault and Negligence Under Florida Law

 Negligence exists when one party has breached a duty owed to another person to act reasonably under the circumstances, causing that person’s injuries and resulting in damages.
-In premises liability cases, such as those based on defective property conditions, the relationship of the two parties determines which duty is owed.
+A premises liability attorney will tell you that in premises liability cases, such as those based on defective property conditions, the relationship of the two parties determines which duty is owed.
 For example, business owners owe the highest duty of care to patrons visiting a store or another commercial property for a business purpose.
 These owners and occupiers are required to engage in regular inspections of the premises, and they must remedy any unsafe conditions that they find.
 When a customer is injured at a business, therefore, they must prove that the owner knew or should have known about a dangerous hazard, had reasonable inspections been taking place.

 In Florida, courts determine the amount of damages awarded in premises liability claims based on a pure comparative fault scheme of liability.
 This means that multiple negligent parties can be held accountable for a victim’s injuries.
 Each at-fault party is responsible for damages in proportion to the degree of liability found.
 For instance, in a situation in which a contractor improperly installs uneven pavement on a sidewalk, leading a victim to trip and fall, the contractor could be found negligent as well as the party that controls the sidewalk.
 Each defendant’s degree of negligence may depend on how obvious the defect was, as well as whether or not measures were taken to warn visitors or fix the issue.
 Premises liability lawyers help in these cases.